abhihyder/json-response/readme.md

 ```

 ## Uses
 There are few methods available to return JSON responses.
-Before using these methods you have to add the line:
+Before using these methods you have to add this line:

 ```php
 use Hyder\JsonResponse\Facades\JsonResponse;